monowai/flockdata.org/README.md

 AuditBucket is an open source product.
 We support a Community edition under the GPLv3 license.
 The Enterprise edition is available under the AGPLv3 license for open source projects otherwise under a commercial license by contacting [the Bucketeers](http://auditbucket.com/contact-auditbucket/).
 Talk to us about clustering as there may be costs involved.

 ## Project Status
 We're at 0.90. and very close to being feature frozen.
-Code is fully tested, stable, and performs well.
-It is likely to evolve to support various deployment configurations only.
+Code and API are stable.
+Service is likely to evolve to support various deployment configurations only.
 Version 1.0 will be released early next year on Neo4J 2.0 (currently running on 1.9) and ElasticSearch 1.0.
 Unless demand requires it, we won't be guaranteeing an upgrade path from 0.90 to 1.0.
 From 1.0 on upgrades will be fully supported.
 Let’s see what happens.

 We will be introducing Riak as an alternative KV Store to REDIS shortly.
 It will be configurable as to which you choose to use.
 Again, data will not be migrated.